department-of-veterans-affairs/vets-website/content/pages/disability/index.md

       description: Explore long-term care options for Veterans and their caregivers.
     - url:  https://vets.gov/employment/vocational-rehab-and-employment/
       title: <b>Vocational Rehabilitation and Employment</b>
-      description: Find out if you qualify for services like help exploring employment options and any required training needs.
+      description: Find out if you qualify for help exploring employment options, any training you may need, and other voc rehab services.
     - url:  https://www.vets.gov/pension/aid-attendance-housebound/
       title: <b>Aid and Attendance or Housebound Allowance</b>
-      description: See if you're eligible for extra monthly pension payments to help with greater aid needs.
+      description: See if you're eligible for extra monthly pension payments if you need more aid than you're getting.
     - url: https://vets.gov/life-insurance/options-and-eligibility/s-dvi/
       title: <b>Service-Disabled Veteran's Insurance</b>
       description: Find out if you qualify for S-DVI life insurance and how to manage your coverage.